-The PNPs allow Canadian provinces and territories to nominate individuals for immigration to Canada.
+The Provincial Nominee Programs (PNPs) allow Canadian provinces and territories to nominate individuals for immigration to Canada.
 Each PNP is designed in order to respond to the province's/territory's specific needs, with provinces attracting individuals and families who will be able to settle into life and work in the region and to effectively contribute to the community.

 Processing Times Tool

-The government of Canada recently changed how immigration processing times are published.
-Use our Canada Immigration Processing Times Tool to get the latest information on Provincial Nominee Program processing times.
+The Government of Canada recently changed how immigration processing times are published.
+Use our Canada Immigration Processing Times Tool to get the latest information.

 Changes for 2016